KikuAI-Lab/reliapi/README.md

 # ReliAPI

-**ReliAPI is a small reliability layer for *any* HTTP API — REST services, internal microservices, and LLM calls.**
+**ReliAPI is a small reliability layer for ANY HTTP API and ANY LLM API.**

-**Retries, circuit breaker, cache, idempotency, and predictable cost controls for LLM workloads.**
+**Retries, circuit breaker, cache, idempotency, and predictable cost controls.**

 **Self-hosted gateway focused on stability and simplicity, not feature bloat.**